turingschool/front-end-curriculum/lessons/dom-manipulation-with-javascript.md

 Changing stuff on the page with JavaScript is all well and good, but if you might as well have just written it in the markup to begin with.
 The real power of JavaScript comes into play when we write code that responds to user input.

-The real power of using jQuery to change pages emerges when we start listening for user events.
+The real power of using JavaScript to change pages emerges when we start listening for user events.

 This is the crux of front-end engineering.
 We present a user interface and then as the user interacts with the UI, we change and update what he or she sees.